Pseudoceros canadensis

-Pseudoceros canadensis is a species of free-living, flatworm in the genus Pseudoceros, belonging to the family Pseudocerotidae.
+Pseudoceros canadensis, commonly known as the Puget flatworm, is a species of free-living flatworm in the genus Pseudoceros, belonging to the family Pseudocerotidae.

 Physical characteristics

 These flatworms are acoelomate bilaterians.
 They lack respiratory and circulatory systems and therefore diffuse oxygen and CO2 through the body surface, which is made possible due to them being highly flattened, which increases their surface area to volume ratio.
 However, this limits their maximum in size.
 They possess digestive systems, which allows them to process complex dietary items.
 They possess a protrusible pharynx to collect food.

 Platyhelminthes have a high degree of cephalization with an obvious head-end.
 Pseudoceros have a distinctive anterior folding of the body to make 2 tentacles known as "false horns".

 Vision

 The right cerebral eye of the larval stage has 1 cup-shaped pigment cell & 3 sensory cells that have microvilli.
 The left eye of the larval stage is composed the same with the exception of an additional sensory cell containing multiple cilia.
 The epidermal ocellus of the larval stage is composed of a cup-shaped pigment cell containing flattened cilia and photoreceptors and a cell above the cup that contains noncilliar lamellae.
 The eyes of the adult stage only contain microvillar receptors.